Ema7/Titan1/README.md

-Mor information on the Titan 1 mission can be found here: www.bombasaro.org/titan1
+More information on the Titan 1 mission can be found here: www.bombasaro.org/titan1